Fear and uncertainty can be big obstacles when it comes to New Year’s resolutions, particularly when it comes to financial goals.

 - Tame your budget expectations.
 If the thought of budgeting makes your palms sweat, choose one area of spending—maybe food, clothing or entertainment—and focus on budgeting and monitoring that.
 It’s easier to create a useful budget when it’s based on realistic numbers.

 - Learn from your past.
 Review your statements and bills from the past year, then start brainstorming ways to manage your spending this year.
-Here are 5 sneaky expenses to keep on your radar.

 - Ask friends to help motivate you.
 Peer support and self-help groups can be helpful, so make a commitment with friends to save and regularly share your progress to motivate each other.